-The United States is one of the Vaccine Alliance’s original six donor countries and contributes to Gavi through direct contributions.
-U.S. global health assistance has emphasised ending preventable child deaths through high-impact, low-cost interventions.
-The provision of vaccines and immunizations through Gavi is an important component of these efforts.
-Moreover, the United States continues to be a key partner to Gavi by coordinating programmatic objectives to ensure greater efficiency and impact on the ground.
+The United States is one of the Vaccine Alliance’s six original donor countries and contributes to Gavi through direct contributions.
+US global health assistance has emphasised ending preventable child deaths through high-impact, low-cost interventions.
+The provision of vaccines and immunisations through Gavi is an important component of these efforts.
+Moreover, the US continues to be a key partner to Gavi by coordinating programmatic objectives to ensure greater efficiency and impact on the ground.

-U.S. annual contributions to Gavi have increased from USD 48 million in 2001 to USD 290 million in 2020.
-At Gavi’s first pledging conference in June 2011, the United States pledged USD 450 million for the period 2012-2014.
-At the Gavi pledging conference in January 2015, the United States pledged USD 1 billion for the period 2015-2018.
-And at the Global Vaccine Summit in June 2020, the United States pledged USD 1.16 billion to Gavi for the period 2020-2023, subject to congressional approval.
-This consistent increase in support demonstrates the strength of the longstanding partnership between the United States and Gavi.
+US annual contributions to Gavi have increased from $48 million in 2001 to $290 million in recent years.
+At Gavi’s first pledging conference in June 2011, the US pledged $450 million for the period 2012–2014.
+At the Gavi pledging conference in January 2015, the US pledged $1 billion for the period 2015–2018.
+And at the Global Vaccine Summit in June 2020, the US pledged $1.16 billion to Gavi for the period 2020–2023, subject to congressional approval.
+This consistent increase in support demonstrates the strength of the longstanding partnership between the US and Gavi.

 Click on Direct, IFFIm, AMC or Matching Fund in the above key to toggle their data on the graph, click again to show the data

 Received contributions: non-US$ contributions for 2000-2021 and Q1-Q2 2022 are expressed in US$ equivalents using the exchange rates on the dates of receipt.
 For 2014-2021 and Q1-Q2 2022 where contributions were hedged to mitigate currency risk exposure, these have been expressed using the rates applicable to the hedge agreement.